-Originally, Bassin Louise was the industrial heart of Québec’s port facilities.
+Originally, Louise Basin was the industrial heart of Quebec City's port facilities.
 Over the years, the area’s daily activities featured the operation of an oil terminal and coal shipping.
-In the 70s, those industrial activities gradually disappeared, and the Bassin Louise district and the developed surrounding land have existed in their current form since 1983.
+In the 1970s, those industrial activities gradually disappeared, and the Louise Basin district and the developed surrounding land have existed in their current form since 1983.

-In recent years, the Québec Port Authority (QPA) has been examining the best potential uses for this exceptional area that’s unique in Quebec.
+In recent years, the Québec Port Authority (QPA) has been examining the best potential uses for this exceptional area, the only one of its kind in the province of Québec.
 This reflection is founded on the following principles: ensuring harmonious port-city integration, contributing to citizens’ quality of life, highlighting one of Quebec’s most attractive urban panoramas, creating an international signature and providing a roadmap for the area’s development while allowing full citizen participation.

 To carry out this project, the Port of Québec entered into an agreement with the Chambre de commerce et d’industrie de Québec so that it can help us identify the profile for an investment group, undertake soliciting to find potential developers and design measures to promote international trade within the commercial component of the project.

 Moreover, future developers will need to meet the following five requirements to participate in the project:

 In short, this vision for the future proposes diverse and complementary uses for the Louise Basin that would benefit Quebec City's residents and visitors.
 We envision a port district that integrates the key principles of a respectful port-city relationship.
 It was fundamental for the QPA that this eventually becomes a community-driven project.

 As for the next steps, the vision for the future was under consultation through the Port of Québec’s website.
 Then, adjustments will be made to the concept based on the comments received.
 In parallel, the Chambre de commerce et d’industrie de Québec will carry out its mandate.